biopython/biopython.github.io/wiki/GitMigration.md

 During the migration, the CVS repo is assumed to be still of higher priority.
-This means that all code contributions need to go through CVS and then get updated to the github branch.
-This effectively means, we cannot push to the main biopython branch directly, but instead work on different branches and generate diffs to be applied to CVS.
+This means that all code contributions need to go through CVS and then get updated to the GitHub branch.
+This effectively means, we cannot push to the main Biopython branch directly, but instead work on different branches and generate diffs to be applied to CVS.

 In case of small bug fixes, the core developers can continue to work directly in CVS.
-The changes will get pushed to github eventually.
+The changes will get pushed to GitHub eventually.

 Since we also want to accept contributions through github, it means that core developer integrating changes will need to do some extra work: